Unique-Workspace/Fast_Planting_System/README.md

 Fast_Planting_System
 ===================

-Fast planting and growing system.
+Fast growing system.
-The system is composed of Arduino+Xbee+sensors, and controlled by our computer program remotely.
+The system is composed of Arduino+Xbee+sensors, and controlled by Raspberry-Pi program remotely.
-It can detect humidity and temperature, and control the system enviorment by LED, atomizer, heating wire.
+It can monitor the humidity and temperature, and control the room enviorment by LED, atomizer, heater.
 To ensure the plants can grow fast in the specific enviorment.